 And if you are not in a hurry, it might make sense to accept this offer.
 You get more than what you originally paid for.
 However, if you give up your seat voluntarily, you would not be eligible to file a claim for denied boarding compensation.

 This is why it is important to know your air passenger rights before you are faced with an overbooked flight.
-It will allow you to make a more informed decision if you are denied boarding.
+It will allow you to make a more informed decision in case you are denied boarding to your flight.

 If, after the airline’s offer, there are still not enough seats on the plane for all the passengers, the airline will be forced to deny boarding to some of its clients.

-Passengers with reduced mobility, as well as any persons accompanying them, are protected by Regulation 261 and would not be denied boarding.
+Passengers with reduced mobility, as well as any persons accompanying them, are protected by Regulation 261 and will not be bumped from their flight.
 Children travelling alone are also protected.

 Denied Boarding Compensation

 If you are among the unlucky passengers who are denied boarding, you can claim compensation for your overbooked flight.
-The only additional requirements for denied boarding compensation eligibility is that you depart from an EU airport OR your flight is registered in the European Union.
+The only additional requirements for denied boarding compensation eligibility is that you depart from an EU airport OR the airline, operating your flight is registered in the European Union.

 If your flight satisfies this condition, then the amount of compensation you can claim would be determined by the flight distance.